diazwatson/github-for-developers-2016-04/README.md

 - Merge conflict!
 Open index.html in your favorite text editor and look for the merge conflict markers.
 - Delete one copy of the code as well as the merge conflict markers.
 - Save and close.
-- Type git status to see the current status of your files.
+- Type `git status` to see the current status of your files.
 - Commit the changes: `git commit -m "Enter commit message"`.
-- Push up to GitHub: git push.
+- Push up to GitHub: `git push`.
 - Checkout back to our main branch: `git checkout gh-pages`
 - Merge our changes with a recursive merge: `git merge --no-ff shape-colors`
 - Push the changes up to GitHub: git push